taikoxyz/docs/src/content/docs/resources/faqs.md

 ## Is Taiko open source?

 Yes, Taiko is open source under the permissive MIT license (free to access and modify).
-The Geth fork ([taiko-geth](https://github.com/taikoxyz/taiko-geth)) retains the original Geth GPL licenses.
+The Geth fork (<a href="https://github.com/taikoxyz/taiko-geth" target="_blank" rel="noopener noreferrer">taiko-geth</a>) retains the original Geth GPL licenses.

 ## Can I ignore these logs from my node?